-This command shows the contents of the SEL on the specified IPM Controller (at IPMB address 20h by default).
+This command shows the contents of the SEL on the specified IPM controller (at IPMB address 20h by default).
 The optional parameter record-count> can be specified that indicates how many records, starting from the record number starting-entry> in the SEL are shown.

 The optional parameter starting-entry> is the entry number of the first SEL record to show, relative to the beginning of the SEL.
 Both record-count> and starting-entry> must be within the range from 1 to the total number of records in the SEL.
-The default value of the optional parameter starting-entry> is 1.
-The starting-entry> is independent of the RecordID field of the SEL record.
+If the optional parameter starting-entry> is absent, the command shows the last record-count> and starting-entry> are absent, the command shows all the records in the SEL.
+The <starting-entry> is independent of the RecordID field of the SEL record.